 This means I’ve got my entire editorial process covered from start to finish and anyone who needs visibility can be added as a member to the board, so it works great for collaboration.

 I usually don’t need to add much apart from notes in the description for each card, but you can add members to cards, add checklists or record your activity if you need to.
 It all comes down to how you want to use it.

-Price: Free with premium plan available for $5/month or $45/year or invite new members to earn free months.
+Price: Free with premium plan available for $10/month.

 If you’ve ever wanted to collaborate on a blog post with another blogger, Google Docs is a great tool to use.